 Overall, CGE models are powerful tools for analysing economy-wide impacts of several economic policies.
 However, the neoclassical framework, on which all the CGE models reviewed are based, has been criticized for its unrealistic assumptions regarding perfect competition in markets (Robinson, 1969; Shaikh, 2016), rational optimising behaviour of agents (Alchian, 1950; Simon, 1978), flexibility of prices and wages (Tobin, 1993), money neutrality (Mercure et al., 2018), and the lack of representation of the financial side (Godley and Lavoie, 2006), among others.
-Alternative behavioural equations in the Keynesian tradition can be , for instance in the structuralist tradition, such as non-market clearing in labour and commodity markets; oligopolistic price-setting competition in the form of markup pricing; autonomous effective demand; and, finally, reverse economic causality as implied by the model closure (Taylor et al., 1990; Taylor & Von Arnim, 2007).
+Alternative behavioural assumptions can be used to ‘close’ the model, in the Keynesian and structuralist traditions (Taylor et al., 1990), which reverse economic causality implied by the model to a demand determined equilibrium.
+These behavioural assumptions, such as oligopolistic price-setting competition in the form of markup pricing, autonomous effective demand, lead to non-market clearing equilibria in labour and commodity markets (Taylor & Von Arnim, 2007).
 Moreover, results are sensitive to choice of unobservable behavioural parameters, such as the elasticities of substitution, whose empirical validation is hard to verify.
-In regards, specifically, to CE applications, its computational complexity of CGE’s necessitates higher aggregation of sectors and regions relative to the Leontief IO and macroeconometric IO models, leaving results more vulnerable to aggregation bias, and neglecting uneven regional effects.
+In regards, specifically, to CE applications, computational complexity of CGE’s necessitates higher aggregation of sectors and regions relative to the Leontief IO and macroeconometric IO models, leaving results more vulnerable to aggregation bias, and neglecting uneven regional effects.

 3.3 Modelling CE interventions: an Overview